calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 * The ratification mode
 * The pin transmission mode
 * The default Pin Ciphering Key
-* The SV Get Log Reade mode
+* The SV Get Log Read mode
-* the SV Negative balance
+* The SV Negative balance mode

  The fields are populated with default values when the object is instantiated but can be customized to adjust the settings to the application needs.